 The main causes of chronic glomerulonephritis in children:

-• In most cases, the reasons are unknown.
-The disease develops as primary chronic, that is, before that, the child did not have acute glomerulonephritis.
+• In most cases, the causes are unknown.
+The disease develops as primary chronic, that is, the child did not have acute glomerulonephritis before.

-• The role of irrational therapy of chronic foci of infection (bad teeth, inflamed tonsils), severe hypovitaminosis, hypothermia and malnutrition during acute glomerulonephritis is not excluded.
+• The role of irrational treatment of chronic foci of infection (sore teeth, inflamed tonsils), severe hypovitaminosis, hypothermia and malnutrition during acute glomerulonephritis cannot be excluded.

-• A certain role is played by slowly ongoing infectious processes: cytomegalovirus infection, hepatitis B, parainfluenza, etc.
+• Slow infectious processes play a certain role: cytomegalovirus infection, hepatitis B, parainfluenza, etc.

-• Congenital disorders of the structure of the renal tissue.
+• Congenital disorders of the structure of renal tissue.

-• Hereditary immunodeficiencies(decreased function of the immune system due to genetic disorders).
+• Hereditary immunodeficiencies(decreased immune system function due to genetic disorders).

 The main forms of chronic glomerulonephritis in children: